vuejs/vue-test-utils/docs/en/api/config.md

 - type: `Boolean`
 - default: `true`

 Logs warning when extended child components are automatically stubbed.
 Hides warnings when set to `false`.
+Unlike other config options, this cannot be set on the mounting options.

 Example: